 Auto 5: Mobility Super-app Disruption

-How better data based on data sharing in a dataspace with data sovereignty protection can create the data chains required for a novel mobility super-app to speed up travel and reduce CO2 emissions.
+How better data from data sharing across (competing) companies can create the data chains required for seamless intermodal travel involving the integration of public transport with micromobility, such as shared bikes, electric scooters, and (autonomous) shuttles, to speed up travel and reduce CO2 emissions.

 The solution: Better data with a dataspace

 How does it work from a customer’s perspective?
-Figure 2 depicts user interfaces (UIs) and the underlying system architecture (link).
-To initiate a trip a user starts in the digital twin UI to enter starting point A and destination B as well as perferred starting or arrival time.
+Figure 2 depicts user interfaces (UIs) for the customer journey and the underlying system architecture (link).
+To initiate a trip a user starts in the personalized, digital travel twin UI to enter starting point A and destination B as well as perferred starting or arrival time.
 While the system is calculating route options the UI is switched to a more traditional map view with a widget hovering over it to provide three recommendations either based on a user’s travel history or speed-cost-comfort settings in the digital twin.

 This project was realized as part of the Reallabor Hamburg project (RealLabHH) as a lab of the German Federal Government’s National Platform for Mobility (NPM) with funding from the German Federal Ministry for Digital and Transport.
 This demonstrator app with dataspace was tested with live data from mobility providers in RealLabHH, including Hamburger Hochbahn AG, Sixt, and Tier Mobility, and at the launch of the system by visitors to the ITS World Congress in Hamburg.
 The result of better data?
 Better mobility with 30% faster travel speeds and less CO2 emissions.
 In 2022, RealLabHH was awarded the “Real Laboratory Innovation Prize” by the Federal Ministry of Economics and Climate Action (link).

-- What: Official RealLab Hamburg report (mobility super-app chapter), link (RealLabHH 2022)
+- What: RealLab Hamburg report (RealLabHH 2022, mobility super-app chapter, link)

-- Better performance: Faster travel, easier to use, link (Schlueter Langdon et al. 2021)
+- Better performance: Faster travel, easier to use (Schlueter Langdon et al. 2021, link)

-- How: Customer journeys and system architecture, link (Schlueter Langdon & Eckert 2022)
+- How: Customer journeys and agent system (Schlueter Langdon & Eckert 2022, link)

-- Business model shift: Selling public transport by the seat, link (Schlueter Langdon 2021b)
+- Business model shift: Selling A to B trips by the seat (Schlueter Langdon 2021b, link)

 Our “Auto” miniseries